 Any links to Amazon are affiliate links.

 In On Becoming Preschoolwise, they use the example of a child refusing a certain color of cup.
 Mom sees that as not a big deal and changes the cup.
-There are several other choices that the child insisting upon having control over.
-By lunch time, the child informs mom that he doesn’t want lunch just then.
+There are several other choices that the child then insisting upon having control over.
+By lunchtime, the child informs mom that he doesn’t want lunch just then.
 He will eat later.
 He is busy.

-This is the reason you always want to watch the choices you allow.
+This is the reason you always want to watch and be mindful of the choices you allow.
 You don’t want your child to get to the point of thinking he can tell you no when you give him an instruction.

-I don’t, however, give him this privilege every day of the week.
+I don’t, however, give him this privilege every day of the week when I am first introducing this freedom.
 I know that there are days I want to reserve the right to choose the entire outfit (church, pictures, family reunions, etc.).
 Several days of the week, I choose the entire outfit.
 I watch his reaction to me choosing and make sure he has not become addicted to making choices.
-Brayden has no issue with this.

 When Brayden was younger, there was a day when he protested the outfit I chose for him.
 I knew that day that he had too many freedoms overall and I limited them.